 What is the first thing you do in the morning?
 Even before you roll over or sit up, what are the things inundating your awakening mind?

 Maybe there are remnants of a dream sticking around, so you can examine or reflect upon it.
-There may be some message you want to discern or decode, but as it fades away, your waking life continues its inroads that supersedes any of that fanciful imaginative exercise.
-That is, unless you’re in the practice of meditating — before anything else is considered; before phones are touched, or people and life are engaged in anyway.
+There may be some message you want to discern or decode, but as it fades away, your waking life continues its inroads that supersede any of that fanciful imaginative exercise.
+That is, unless you’re in the practice of meditating — before anything else is considered; before phones or devices are touched, or people and life are engaged in any way.

-Perhaps it’s something a parent said long ago, and your worries about being able to pay rent or take your aging car in for an oil change are becoming very agitating and making you irritable.
+Perhaps it’s something a parent said or did long ago, and your worries about being able to pay rent or take your aging car in for an oil change are becoming increasingly agitating, making you irritable.
 Maybe something someone said regarding your work got under your skin.
-Perhaps your reflection in the mirror is depressing.
-A friend hasn’t returned a text you sent hours or days ago.
+Perhaps you find the reflection you see in the mirror to be depressing.
+A friend hasn’t returned a text you sent hours, or days ago.
 Maybe you’re in a relationship, but suddenly realize you’re more lonely than ever.
-You may in many ways feel unseen or unheard.
+You may in many ways be feeling unseen or unheard.
 Maybe your motivation is lacking, or your penchant for procrastination is always winning out, leaving you apathetic or dwelling in persistent ennui.

 There are endless varieties of coping mechanisms that we employ to keep ourselves alive and functioning.
-There are many ways we can quickly and temporarily make ourselves feel good, too.
+There are many ways we can quickly, yet only temporarily, make ourselves feel good.
 We don’t necessarily notice a chronic problem until we’re actually rid of it, or someone outright tells us about it to our face.
 But, it might be more effective to pay attention to energetic shifts or blocks when they arise or become sensitized.
-When we experience and observe within us a strong reaction, if we could employ just a moment of pause and allow ourselves to briefly examine what that might be related to, our shoulders could relax, we might breathe more easily, and a small yet significant part of who we are, and what our life is and means to us, gets reclaimed.
+When we experience and observe within ourselves a strong reaction, if we could employ just a moment of pause… to allow for a brief examination of what that may be related to, our shoulders might relax, we might breathe more easily, and a small yet significant part of who we are, and what our life is and means to us, gets reclaimed.
+What a gift!

-I believe a lot of the fiercely individualistic propensity of modern generations is a projection of our broader collective effort to reclaim and recapitulate fragmented and disparate aspects of our identities, our personalities, and our sovereign spiritual selves.
+I believe the propensity for fierce individualism of modern generations is a projection of our broader collective effort to reclaim and recapitulate fragmented, disparate aspects of our identities, our personalities, and our sovereign spiritual selves.
 For a long, long time, we’ve relied heavily on overly simplistic (and outright false, and violent) notions of finding meaning and making sense of life, purpose, potentiality, and the universe.
-In a post-industrial age, we are suffering and struggling dramatically to find footing on the slippery slopes of our ancestors and increasingly building on sandy foundations.
+In a post-industrial age, we are suffering and struggling dramatically to find solid footing on the slippery slopes of our ancestors, while attempting to build on sinking foundations.
 Our increased capacity to learn, discern, transmute and transcend outdated values, beliefs, social norms and systemic distortions has us momentarily mired in a temporally, philosophically, spiritually and metaphysically toxic sludge.
-We are at once sure of the next best steps, yet utterly vexed, polarized, and terrified of making even more and greater mistakes.
+We are at once sure of the next best steps, yet utterly vexed and polarized, terrified of making more, even worse mistakes.

 This is relatively new territory, and as a species we’re tentatively charting new maps.
 The only thing we can be sure of is that we aren’t sure of anything.
-Borders will continue to fade, and cultures will increasingly blend.
+Political borders will continue to fade, and cultures will increasingly blend.
 An Earth society will eventually emerge, but it won’t be a simple task, nor a singular event.
-Much more willingness, openness, and active partnership will be required of every citizen, which ensures concurrently increasing independence (agency) as well as interdependence (systems thinking).
+Much more willingness, openness and active partnership will be required of every citizen — which ensures concurrently increasing independence (agency) as well as interdependence (systems thinking).

 What’s key during this epochal shift and systemic transition is to rely ever more on empathy, compassion, and patience.
 It has to begin with and be entirely fueled by the most basic, fundamental of human things: love.
-We can sit back and wait and see what happens, hoping for the best, or we can engage in the local, regional, or global discussion, and be part of the grand redesign.
-It’s already in process, now.
+We can sit back and wait and see what happens, hoping for the best, or we can engage in the local, regional, or worldwide discussion, to be an active part of the grand redesign.
+It’s already in process now.
 Plug in.

-In our own lives, we empower ourselves by relieving the chronic torments of psychological, emotional, and spiritual heaviness.
-It can be as simple as sitting in silence, for an hour or two a day, or seeking help from a professional who can hear and help you unravel those overt or hidden barriers and traumas.
+In our own lives, we empower ourselves by relieving the chronic torments of psychological, emotional and spiritual heaviness.
+It can be as simple as sitting in silence for an hour or two a day, or seeking help from a professional who will really listen, and help you unravel those overt or hidden barriers and traumas.
 Whatever it is, love it, love yourself, learn from it and elevate yourself from and with it.
 It’s useful information.
 It’s valid data.
 It’s not permanent.